 Characteristics of an ASBMB-accredited program

-Key characteristics of an ASBMB-recognized program are described in the sections below.
+Key characteristics of an ASBMB-accredited program are described in the sections below.
 The ASBMB recognizes that many programs (particularly at smaller schools) may not be able to incorporate all of these characteristics exactly as described.
 Consequently, the matrix shown in Appendix I has been designed to aid evaluators in examining individual programs from a holistic perspective.

 Curriculum - Click on link for more information.

 An ASBMB-recognized program must be located within an institution of higher learning that has been accredited by the pertinent national or regional body.
 The college or university must articulate policies intended to foster an institutional culture that values diversity in all dimensions and provide mechanisms for promoting a safe, supportive, and welcoming learning environment for all students and faculty.
-Classrooms, teaching laboratories, and research spaces should be safe2 and equipped with the supplies and instrumentation needed to perform modern biochemical and molecular biological analyses and manipulations.
+Classrooms, teaching laboratories, and research spaces should be safe and equipped with the supplies and instrumentation needed to perform modern biochemical and molecular biological analyses and manipulations.
 Courses should be offered on a regular schedule with sufficient frequency and seating capacity to prevent unnecessary delays in the timely completion of a BMB degree.
 Access to information resources that provide breadth, depth, and currency of scientific content that includes, but is not limited to, major peer-reviewed BMB journals must be provided for faculty and students.
 Career advising resources should be available on campus.

 The institution should afford BMB faculty regular opportunities to engage in professional development activities such as sabbatical leave, attendance of professional conferences and workshops, participation in research, publication in the refereed research literature, and/or attendance of continuing education workshops and courses.